ickb/proposal/README.md

 #### Match and Fulfill Limit Order

-In Match and Fulfill transactions the allowed input limit OrderArgs variants are MintOrderArgs and MatchOrdersArgs.
-While the allowed output limit OrderArgs variants are MatchOrdersArgs and FulfillOrdersArgs.
+In Match and Fulfill transactions the allowed input limit OrderData variants are MintOrderData and MatchOrderData.
+While the allowed output limit OrderData variants are MatchOrderData and FulfillOrderData.

 Validation rules:

 - `in_ckb * ckb_multiplier + in_udt * udt_multiplier <= out_ckb * ckb_multiplier + out_udt * udt_multiplier`
 - `in_wanted_asset + 2^log_min_match <= out_wanted_asset`
 - excluding the first 16 bytes that encode the amount, the rest of data bytes must be equal between input and output order.
-- FulfillOrdersArgs is not allowed as input order.
+- FulfillOrderData is not allowed as input order.
-- MintOrderArgs is not allowed as output order.
+- MintOrderData is not allowed as output order.

 **Example of Limit Order Match:**